alibaba/FederatedScope/federatedscope/gfl/README.md

 ## Reproduce the results in our paper

-We provide scripts (grid search to find optimal) to reproduce the results of our experiments.
+We provide scripts (grid search to find optimal results) to reproduce the results of our experiments.

 * Node-level tasks, please refer to `federatedscope/gfl/baseline/node_level/`: